 There was a very young Rodney Bingenheimer whose endlessly repeated mantra seemed to be "Whaaaat's happening?!"
 Rodney would go on to manage bands and become the unelected mayor of Sunset Strip.

-One of the regular girl dancers, an old soul with great legs, showed up one night with her panties worn over and outside her black tights.
+One of the regular dancers, an old soul with great legs, showed up one night with her panties worn over and outside her black tights.
 She became known as Karen Underpants.
 We'd heard she ran off with Paul Simon who wrote "Bridge Over Troubled Underpants" for her.
 The song later went to the top of the charts in a slightly different version.

 Marc Wanamaker and Hy Slobodkin, two young guys who found their way to us and became helpful, willing to jump in their car and get us whatever we needed.
 When the shit hit the fan, they were always ready to pitch in.
-Marc was blood kin to one of my fave Lefty actors, blacklisted Sam Wanamaker who escaped to London where he became crucial to recreating Shakespeare's Globe Theatre.
+Marc was blood kin to one of my fave Lefty actors, blacklisted Sam Wanamaker who escaped the rightwing Hollywood purge to England where he became crucial to recreating Shakespeare's Globe Theatre.
 When Sam invited a then 13-year-old Marc over to London to hang out, the first thing the old dude did was take Marc out to Highgate Cemetery where he showed him Karl Marx's grave.
 My kind of guy.

 Our first gig was a concert in the Grand Ballroom of L.A.'s famous Ambassador Hotel with The Grateful Dead, Jefferson Airplane, and Canned Heat (the last, managed by the boys of Kaleidoscope).
 The Dead and Airplane were then the two hottest American rock and roll bands.
 The Dead were like heavyweight Joe Frazier in the ring, the Airplane were like dancer Rudolph Nureyev without the tutu; both great but totally different.
 The light show was good...if you shut your eyes and pretended you were watching the star-gate sequence from "2001."